Chuck Norris: Current works (2006–present)

-Norris was obtainable as a tank-commander in World of Tanks during the Holiday Ops event in 2021.
-He gave players extra missions and featured a unique voice-over.
+In 2019, Norris hosted the documentary Chuck Norris’ Epic Guide to Military Vehicles on the History Channel.
+In it, Norris explores vehicular creations by the US military.
+In 2020, Norris acted in the series finale of Hawaii Five-0.
+In 2021, Norris was featured as a character in the video game World of Tanks during a holiday event.

 Martial arts knowledge

 Norris has founded two major martial arts systems: American Tang Soo Do and Chuck Norris System (formerly known as Chun Kuk Do).

 American Tang Soo Do

 American Tang Soo Do was formed in 1966 by Norris, which is combination of Moo Duk Kwan-style Tang Soo Do, Judo and Karate (Shito-Ryu and Shotokan).
 Over the years it has been further developed by former black belts of his and their students.

 Chuck Norris System

 Norris's present martial art system is the Chuck Norris System, formerly known as Chun Kuk Do.

 The style was formally founded in 1990 as Chun Kuk Do by Norris, and was originally based on Norris's Tang Soo Do training in Korea while he was in the military.

-During his competitive fighting career, Norris began to evolve the style to make it more effective and well-rounded by studying other systems such as Shōtōkan, Gōjū-ryū, Shitō-ryū, American Kenpo, Enshin kaikan, Kyokushin, Judo, Brazilian Jiu-Jitsu, Arnis, Tae Kwon Do, Tang Soo Do and Hapkido.
+During his competitive fighting career, Norris began to evolve the style to make it more effective and well-rounded by studying other systems such as Shōtōkan, Gōjū-ryū, Shitō-ryū, Enshin kaikan, Kyokushin, Judo, Brazilian Jiu-Jitsu, Arnis, Taekwondo, Tang Soo Do, Hapkido and American Kenpo.
 Chun Kuk Do now emphasizes self defense, competition, weapons, grappling, and fitness, among other things.
 Each summer the United Fighting Arts Federation (UFAF) holds a training conference and the Chun Kuk Do world championship tournament in Las Vegas, Nevada.

 The art includes a code of honor and rules to live by.
 These rules are from Norris's personal code.
 They are: